-The acquisition of power to dominate others is a proclivity among many of our fellow humans, and the acceptance of hierarchical domination in return for “national security” appears characteristic of Trump voters willing to ignore his history of frat-boy arrogance and entitlement, of sexual predation, and of fraudulent business practices in their fearful, naïve belief that he will keep us “safe” as “our” alpha killer chimp whose bluster, backed by our lead in the technology of death, might intimidate and deter “their” alpha killer chimp.
+The need to acquire power in order to dominate others is a proclivity among many of our fellow humans, and the acceptance of hierarchical domination in return for “national security” appears characteristic of Trump voters willing to ignore his history of frat-boy arrogance and entitlement, of sexual predation, and of fraudulent business practices in their fearful, naïve belief that he will keep us “safe” as “our” alpha killer chimp whose bluster, backed by our lead in the technology of death, might intimidate and deter “their” alpha killer chimp.

-Trump represents those among our species willing to be “led” by the core apex predator authoritarians, who routinely deceive, intimidate, and coerce—both psychologically and violently, including the use of murder/assassination—to preserve their capacity to use money to purchase public policies furthering their narrow private interests and intensifying the suffering among our fellow humans within the “pools of reserve labor,” prevented from “living off the land,” prevented from “owning the means of production,” but condemned to be crushed in the teeth of the Leviathan of legalized crimes and punishments of the authoritarians’ centralized state, by which the illusion of “the will of the People,” of “popular sovereignty,” is maintained by authoritarian apologists.
+Trump represents those among our species willing to be “led” by the core apex predator authoritarians, who routinely deceive, intimidate, and coerce—both psychologically and violently, including the use of murder/assassination—to preserve their capacity to use money to purchase public policies furthering their narrow private interests and intensifying the suffering among our fellow humans within the “pools of reserve labor,” prevented from “living off the land,” prevented from “owning the means of production,” but condemned to be crushed in the teeth of the authoritarians’ centralized state Leviathan of legalized crimes and punishments, despite which the illusion of “the will of the People,” of “popular sovereignty,” and of “democracy” is maintained by authoritarian apologists.